alkarp/pihole-tailscale/README.md

 ```sh
 az ad sp create-for-rbac --skip-assignment
 ```
-Necesarry permissions will be delegated to the account during cluster provisioning.
+Necessary permissions will be delegated to the account during cluster provisioning.

-Update `terraform.tfvars` file variables:
+Include created credentials in `terraform.tfvars` file variables: `aks_service_principal_app_id`, `aks_service_principal_password`
-- `aks_service_principal_app_id`
-- `aks_service_principal_password`
-### Create Tailscale account and obtain pre-authentication key
+### Create Tailscale account and obtain a pre-authentication key
-`Solo` plan is free and will allow to register up to 100 devices.
+Tailscale `Solo` plan is free and allows to register up to 100 devices.
 Once you have an account, get a reusable client pre-authentication key via admin panel: https://login.tailscale.com/admin/authkeys
-This key will be used by the Tailscale sidecar containers to register with the light-house.
+This key will be used by the Tailscale sidecar containers to register with the light-house service.
-Save the key in `tailscale_secret_TAILSCALE_AUTH` in the `terraform.tfvars` file.
+Store the key in `tailscale_secret_TAILSCALE_AUTH` variable in the `terraform.tfvars` file.
 ### Define Pi-hole Web Admin password
 Define the password for the Pi-hole Web Admin UI via `pihole_secret_WEBPASSWORD` variable in `terraform.tfvars` file.